stigl-cc/LifeHacks/linux.md

 # Not working TTY on an nvidia gpu
 Simply add `nvidia_drm.modeset=1 nvidia_drm.fbdev=0` to your kernel arguments, in case of grub /etc/default/grub

+# Small tty fonts on hidpi
+Set the kernel argument of: `fbcon=font:TER16x32`

+# Your resolution not being respected in tty
+You can just configure it in your bootloader(like grub), and linux kernel seems to inherit it unless set otherwise So if you use grub, it can look like `GRUB_GFXMODE=1920x1200x32`

 # Fix doing focus next in i3wm on multiple monitors
 Add: `focus_wrapping workspace`, and it will always limit it to the 1 monitor